bide-dev/azero-wallet/docs/integration.md

 While direct integration with `azero-wallet` is possible, using [azero-wallet-adapter] is recommended for ease and efficiency.
 This package contains the API methods exposed by the snap.

+### End-to-end integration example

+For a complete end-to-end integration example, see the [example app].
+The example app is a React app that uses `azero-wallet-adapter` to connect to the snap and sign transactions, sending $AZERO tokens from to itself.

 ### Installation

 ```bash